MiloszKrajewski/K4os.Xpovoc/README.md

 ## Usage

 There is one thing which I missed.
 How to actually schedule a job?
-Well, that's simple, just grab `IJobScheduler` for DI container and use the only method it has:
+Well, that's simple, just grab `IJobScheduler` from DI container and use the only method it has:

 ```c#
 await scheduler.Schedule(